rueedlinger/kafka-connect-quickstart/README.md

 - **Kafka Connect UI** from Lenses.io  => http://localhost:8000/

-By default, Apache Avro convertor will be used when nothing else is set for value or key convertor in the connector settings.
+As default the Apache Avro convertor will be used as value and key convertor.
-If you want to change the default settings just adapt the [docker-compose.yml](docker-compose.yml ) file for the Kafka Connect service.
+If you want to change the default settings just adapt the [docker-compose.yml](docker-compose.yml) file for the Kafka Connect service or override the settings in connector config.

 ```
 environment: